Ariana Grande Announces Engagement To Dalton Gomez In Adorable Instagram Post

 In the post’s caption, the singer exclaimed that the pair would be together forever.

 The sweet series was received with a staggering amount of attention and support from fans, amassing more than 3.8 million likes since going live less than one hour ago.
-Tens of thousands of social media users — including a number of celebrities, such as Hailey Bieber and Kim Kardashian — also shared their well-wishes for the newly-engaged couple in the comments section.
+Tens of thousands of social media users — including a number of celebrities, such as Hailey Bieber and Kim Kardashian — also shared their well-wishes for the newly engaged couple in the comments section.

 “Congrats to these two sweet souls.
 Ari we love you and could be happier for you.
 Dalton you are a lucky man,” one individual commented.